New Jersey Domestic Violence Lawyer for Individuals Facing Kidnapping Charges

 Under New Jersey’s Prevention of Domestic Violence Act (PDVA), kidnapping can also be a form of domestic violence.
 This means that in addition to fines and prison time, individuals who are found to have committed an act of kidnapping can face additional penalties under the PDVA including the imposition of a domestic violence restraining order.
 These are severe consequences that can impact everything from where you can live to how successful you can be in finding a job, and, as a result, your conviction can play a daily role in your life long after you are released from prison.

 At The Gorman Law Firm, we provide strategic legal representation for individuals facing domestic violence kidnapping charges in New Jersey.
-Led by Hackensack defense lawyer Scott Gorman, our firm is well-known for its aggressive representation of criminal defendants in state court.
+Led by Essex County and Morristown defense lawyer Scott Gorman, our firm is well-known for its aggressive representation of criminal defendants in state court.
 If you have been charged with kidnapping, you need to do everything possible to protect yourself.
 This starts with putting an experienced defense team on your side.

 The Prevention of Domestic Violence Act imposes additional penalties for certain crimes committed against the perpetrator’s a spouse, former spouse, boyfriend or girlfriend, a parent of a shared child, or another member of the alleged perpetrator’s household.
 These crimes include kidnapping under Section 2C:13-1 of the New Jersey Code of Criminal Justice.
 Section 2C:13-1 defines two separate kidnapping offenses: